-Git is widely used from a command line interface (known as ‘Git bash’ on Unix), but this might seem a bit too intimidating for the first time user.
+Git is widely used from a command line interface (known as ‘Git Bash’ on Unix), but this might seem a bit too intimidating for the first time user.
 The Github client on Windows makes this easy for you.
 That too with a Modern UI, making it feel native on Windows 8.
 Github lets you host unlimited public repositories for free, while repositories are available at a premium price.
-BitBucket (bitbucket.org) is another service that lets your host free private repositories as well, and can be linked through the same Github client on Windows.
+BitBucket (bitbucket.org) is another service that lets your host free private repositories as well, and can be linked to the same Github client on Windows.

 Guest Post By Omkar Khair